 There is no amount proposed to be transferred to the Reserves.

 Loans guarantees and investments covered under Section 186 of the Companies Act 2013form part of the notes to the financial statements provided in this Annual Report.

-With respect to Particulars of Energy Conservation Technology Absorption requiredunder the Companies (Accounts) Rules 2014 A separate statement of Particulars of EnergyConservation Technology Absorption and Foreign Exchange Earnings and Outgo is appended as"ANNEXURE-C" to the Board's report.
+With respect to Particulars of Energy Conservation Technology Absorption requiredunder the Companies (Accounts) Rules 2014 a separate statement of Particulars of EnergyConservation Technology Absorption and Foreign Exchange Earnings and Outgo is appended as"ANNEXURE-B" to the Board's report.

 Pursuant to the Section 203 of the Companies Act 2013 read with the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 and other applicableprovisions and rules of the Companies Act 2013 the following existing executives of theCompany were designated as the Key Managerial Personnel of the Company by the Board interm of 2(51) of the Companies Act 2013.

 In terms of the provisions of Reg.
-34 of the SEBI (LODR) Regulations 2015 theManagement's discussion and analysis is set out in this Annual Report is appended as"ANNEXURE-D" to the Board's report.
+34 of the SEBI (LODR) Regulations 2015 theManagement's discussion and analysis is set out in this Annual Report is appended as"Annexure - C" to the Board's report.

 d) The directors had prepared the annual accounts on a going concern basis and